gnolang/workshops/presentations/2024-03-23--seoul-go-to-gno--leon/README.md

 ## Start the Challenge

-The Challenge is to write the Memeland package from scratch.

 In the `api/p/memeland` folder you will be able to find the [template package file](./memeland/api/p/memeland/memeland.gno), as well